aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/txt-to-xls/_index.md

 ---
 title: Convert TXT to XLS Java
 description: Convert TXT to XLS Online for Free.
-Free Online TXT Converter.
-Convert TXT to Word, Excel, PPTX, PDF, JPG, HTML, ODS, BMP, PNG, SVG, XPS and more.
+Free Online TXT to XLS Converter.
+Java TXT to XLS.
+TXT to XLS via Java.
 keywords: Convert TXT, TXT Converter, TXT to PDF, TXT to Word, TXT to PPT, TXT to Image
 ---